 This used to be the back wall of Magpie Print.
 I remember it being an inside; the inside of a building full of printing gear with ‘Mudpie Bob’ as we called him at the helm steering it.
 The trade seas were rough, from letterpress through to photolitho.
-I used to help him out with now-and-again with holiday cover, occasionally producing phototypesetting from our old chugging Linotype in long glossy photographic galleys, chopped up with scalpels, glued down with hot wax on boards taped to a parallel motion table, ready for the camera.
-This was design and artwork as a trade.
+I used to help him out with now-and-again with holiday cover, mostly producing phototypesetting from an old chugging Linotype – long glossy photographic galleys, to be chopped up with scalpels, glued down with hot wax on boards taped to a parallel motion table.
+All ready for the camera.
+This was design and artwork when it was a trade for most of us doing it.

-It could have been a different junction; a large roundabout, the houses from here to Magdalen Gate gone and replaced by a wider ribbon of road, baker’s Road earsed and a new bridge built across the Wensum off St Martin’s Road.
+It could have become a very different junction; the site of a large roundabout, the houses from here to Magdalen Gate gone and replaced by a wider ribbon of road.
+Baker’s Road would have been erased and a new bridge built across the Wensum off St Martin’s Road.
 No Magdalen Street flyover.
 It may have been better, the snaking ancient line of Magdalen Street not cut through worm-like under the blade of a spade.
-Plans move around and in a city that needed to make the best use of it’s routes, the flyover; built on a cushion of runway rubble from airfields that Liberators and Flying Fortresses had temporarily thundered along during the late war years is what appeared.
+Plans move around and in a city that needs to make the best use of its routes The flyover; built on a cushion of runway rubble from airfields that Liberators and Flying Fortresses had temporarily thundered along during the late war years is what appeared, it was cheaper than building a bridge over a river on what had been marshland for millenia.

 Magpie Print is comparatively recent history, the recent resurgence of letterpress as a craft rather than a trade has brought it back into my mind.
 It was one of those rather grimy, dark places, full of oily type and dusty paper, inhabited by that curious now largely retired breed who could read galleys of type backwards.
 The was a floor a carpet of paper dust and dried ink on lumpy concrete, above it tall plattern arms wiped the cobwebs from the ceiling in clattering strokes, machine-minders darted in and deftly grabbed stuck sheets in a way that would shatter your hand if you mistimed it.
 It was a small works, what had been the front garage turned into a setting-room, racks, plan chests and drawers full of type, comping and dissing tables in the middle of the room, old bent leading lying on the floor.